 "Seller" means the Party to a Transaction who is obligated to sell and transfer Commodity, or with respect to an exchange of Commodity, to transfer Commodity.

-"Transaction" means a particular transaction agreed to by telephone communications or exchange of electronic communications between the Parties relating to the purchase, sale or exchange of Commodity.
+"Transaction" means a particular transaction, executed via the Website or otherwise agreed to by exchange of electronic communications between the Parties , relating to the purchase, sale or exchange of Commodity.

 "Transaction Agreement" means a written agreement executed by the Parties to form and effectuate a Transaction.

+"Website" means the website referencing this GTC.